 Distressed Black Funiture with Black Furniture Paint and Black Wood Stain

 Your table is all finished.
-This project, like many of my makeovers, is being donated to a local school, animal rescue or charity to help with their fundraising efforts.
-Click here to see all of my projects that have been donated to support local fundraisers, schools, and charities: Donation Projects
+This project, like many of my makeovers, is being donated to a local school, animal rescue, or charity to help with their fundraising efforts.
+Click here to see all of my different projects that have been donated to support local fundraisers, schools, and charities: Donation Projects

 6. Just the Woods (you are here)